turingschool-examples/war_or_peace/README.md

 2/4 5:25pm : finished with mentor, :war turn.award_spoils(winner) should be working properly, discount double check test and code

-2/5 6:50pm: finished :war type tests and code
+2/4 6:50pm: finished :war type tests and code

-2/5 9:25pm: created all 52 cards (pain) and decks. starting on Start class/method
+2/4 9:25pm: created all 52 cards (pain) and decks. starting on Start class/method

+2/5 9:41: finished working version of program. in process of cleaning code file by file while double checking tests vs interaction patterns for consistency.
+still to do:
+  -finish cleaning code and checking tests
+  -go over rubric and ensure everything is solid
+  -fix runner file so user input other than go returns error try again -